Barry Palmer (British singer)

 Barry Palmer (born 1958) is an English singer.
-He was a replacement for singer Helmut Köllen in the German band Triumvirat in 1976, and appeared on the albums Old Loves Die Hard and Pompeii in 1977.
+He was a replacement for singer Helmut Köllen in the German band Triumvirat in 1976, and appeared on the albums Old Loves Die Hard and Pompeii in 1977, Also contributed to the album "À La Carte" in 1978.
 He later joined Mike Oldfield on his Discovery album in 1984, sharing vocals with Maggie Reilly.
 He has also released two solo albums.

 Biography and career

 Born in Worcestershire, England, Palmer began his singing career in the early 1970s when he joined Scarborough-based band Brave New World as their lead singer.
 Brave New World were a five-piece band who played all their own original material but were also influenced by bands such as Family, Fairport Convention and Wishbone Ash.

 After Brave New World disbanded in 1972/73, Palmer pursued a solo singing career and released his first single titled "Always".
 This was quickly followed up with the release of a second single titled "Getaway" in 1974, which was influenced by the style of T. Rex.

 In 1974, Palmer sang lead and backing vocals on the British and European chart hit "The Bump", although he did not make public appearances alongside the other performers, the London group Kenny.

 In return, Palmer wanted to release a single himself and therefore recorded a cover of Paul McCartney's "Maybe I'm Amazed" under the stage/release name of DC Palmer.
 Both songs were released, but while "Maybe I'm Amazed" failed to chart, "The Bump" eventually reached No. 3 in the UK Singles Chart.

 Palmer then began writing his own material and, shortly afterwards, answered an ad in magazine Melody Maker placed by Jürgen Fritz whose hugely successful German progressive rock band Triumvirat were looking for a new lead vocalist, as their lead singer had just quit the band.
 Palmer sent Jürgen a demo tape of his single "Maybe I'm Amazed".
 Consequently, Palmer secured the vacant position as lead singer with Triumvirat.
 Triumvirat's first song recorded together with Palmer was "Take a Break Today" (1975).
 This was then followed up by the band's fifth album Pompeii, again featuring Palmer on lead vocals.

 After he left the band, Palmer stayed in Germany, recording and touring with other similar and notable German Progressive Rock Groups such as Satin Whale and Gänsehaut.
 It was in 1983 that Mike Oldfield heard one of Triumvirat's albums and invited Palmer to join his Crises album tour, an offer Palmer refused as, at that time, he was working on his forthcoming solo album, Without an Aim.

 In 1984, Palmer released two further singles, "She's Leaving Home", a Beatles cover that he had recorded whilst in Germany with the assistance of Jürgen Fritz (Triumvirat), followed by "When One Door Closes", a track from Without an Aim.
 Later that same year Mike Oldfield again contacted Palmer and asked him to sing on his new track, "Crime of Passion".